Intertwining diffusions and wave equations: Introduction

 More recently, interwining relations were discovered in the study of random matrices and related particle systems.
 In \cite{DM}, the authors Donati-Martin, Doumerc, Matsumoto, and Yor give a matrix version of the findings in \cite{CPY}, namely an intertwining relation between Wishart processes of different parameters.
 The works by Warren \cite{W}, Warren and Windridge \cite{WW}, O'Connell \cite{Oc}, Borodin and Corwin \cite{BC} and Gorin and Shkolnikov \cite{GS} exploit the idea that one can concatenate multiple finite-dimensional Markov processes, each viewed as a particle system on the real line given by its components, to a \textit{multilevel process} provided that any two consecutive levels obey an intertwining relation.
 This program was initiated by {Warren} in \cite{W} who construced a multilevel process in which the particle systems on the different levels are given by Dyson Brownian motions of varying dimensions with parameter $\beta=2$ (corresponding to the evolution of eigenvalues of a Hermitian Brownian motion).
 Related dynamics were studied in \cite{WW} and an extension to arbitrary positive $\beta$ is given in \cite{GS}.
 Such processes arise as diffusive limits of continuous time Markov chains defined in terms of symmetric polynomials (Schur polynomials in the case of $\beta=2$ and, more generally, Jack polynomials, see \cite{GS0}, \cite{GS} and the references therein).
 The articles \cite{BC}, \cite{Oc} explore (among other things) the multilevel diffusion processes corresponding to a class of Macdonald polynomials.
+The article \cite{AOW} studies intertwining relations among $h$-transforms of Markov processes whose transition densities have a determinantal structure and constructs multilevel couplings realizing these intertwinings.

 In many situations, intertwining relations arise as the result of deep algebraic structures. {Biane} (see \cite{Bi}) gives a group theoretic construction that produces intertwinings based on Gelfand pairs.
 In Diaz and Weinberger \cite{DW} the construction of intertwinings is based on the determinantal ({Karlin}-{McGregor}) form of the transition semigroups involved.
 The paper by Gallardo and Yor \cite{GY} exploits the intertwining of Dunkl processes with Brownian motion and the link operator there is an algebraic isomorphism on the space of polynomials which preserves the subspaces of homogeneous polynomials of any fixed degree.
 Another example is the deep connection of the Robinson-Schensted correspondence with the intertwining relation between a Dyson Brownian motion and a standard Brownian motion of the same dimension established by {O'Connell} (see \cite{Oc2}).
 An example of intertwining given by an underlying branching structure appears in Johnson and Pal \cite{JP}.